I am Associate Professor of Political Theory at the School of Politics and International Relations, University College Dublin.

 From 2023-2028, I am the Principal Investigator of the ERC Starting Grant project, ELECT.
 It studies the role of social norms and normative attitudes and regulatory and political enviornments in shaping the agency of political actors in election campaigns.
 Germany, Italy, the UK and US are the case studies.

-My dissertation was defended in June 2015 at the European University Institute’s Department of Political and Social Sciences.
-During the 2013-2014 academic year, I was a Visiting Student Research Collaborator at Princeton University’s Department of Politics, with the support of a Fulbright Schuman Award.
+Previously, I held the position of Junior Research Fellow in Politics at University College, Oxford.
+I hold a PhD from the European University Institute’s Department of Political and Social Sciences.
+Part of he qualification for this degree was undertaken at Princeton University’s Department of Politics, with the support of a Fulbright Schuman Award.

 On this website, further information about my work can be found, including full texts of recent publications and details of work in progress.